|Title:||Senior Associate Director of Athletics/Compliance Coordinator/Head Women's Soccer Coach|

 |Major:||M.S.
 Sports Management|

-Nicholas Wajnowski enters his 12th season as the head coach of the women’s soccer program.
+Nicholas Wajnowski begins his 13th season as the head coach of the women’s soccer program.
 He also serves as the Compliance Coordinator at Albertus Magnus College.
 In 2014-15, he was also named as Senior Associate Director of Athletics from his previous title of Associate Athletic Director.

 In 2017, Wajnowski's team battled to a 4-6-1 record in Great Northeast Atheltic Conference (GNAC) action, earnings their ninth straighth postseason appearance.
 The Falcons concluded the regular season with an overall record of 5-8-2 before the team lost to Johnson & Wales in penalty kicks in the GNAC Quarterfinals.
 This season, the Falcons recorded a pair of shut-out wins over Suffolk, Regis (Mass.) and Norwich University as well as ranked third in the conference with a .149 shot percentage.

 It was a record-breaking year in 2016 for the women's soccer team, as new program-bests were set and the team earned its first-ever berth in the Great Northeast Athletic Conference (GNAC) Championship.
 The Falcons ended the fall with an 11-8-1 overall record and were the No. 3 seed in the GNAC Tournament thanks to posting a 7-3-1 mark in league play.